hannahtrn/power-outages-analysis/README.md

 <iframe src="assets/missingness_test1_null.html" width="800" height="450" frameborder="0"></iframe>

-The null distribution of TVD values under random shuffling is tightly clustered near 0, while the observed TVD of 0.557 falls far in the right tail — confirming that the two distributions are very different.
-Intentional attacks make up a much larger share of rows where `CUSTOMERS.AFFECTED` is missing (~60%) than where it is present (~20%), confirming that missingness is **MAR** on cause category — utilities reporting intentional attacks consistently omit customer counts, likely for security or reporting reasons.
+The null distribution of TVD values under random shuffling is tightly clustered near 0, while the observed TVD of 0.557 falls far in the right tail, confirming that the two distributions are very different.
+Intentional attacks make up a much larger share of rows where `CUSTOMERS.AFFECTED` is missing (~60%) than where it is present (~20%), confirming that missingness is **MAR** on cause category.
+Utilities reporting intentional attacks consistently omit customer counts, likely for security or reporting reasons.

 **Null Hypothesis:** The distribution of Industrial Percentage is the same when Customers Affected is missing vs. not missing.